 We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.

-In addition to everything you need to know about the practice, you will also find a wealth of health-related information in the menu on the right hand side.
+In addition to everything you need to know about the practice, you will also find a wealth of health-related information.
 Please have a look around and do send us some feedback if you like.
 We can use your ideas to improve our online services and further develop the content of this site.

 Extra appointments available at GP practices in Ashford

 From 1st October 2018, evening, weekend and bank holiday appointments will be available with range of Primary Care health professionals in Ashford.

 This is part of a national drive to improve access to Primary Care services and give people the opportunity to have an appointment at a time that suits them.